isa-caste/CUT-TAG-peakcalling-analysis/README.md

     └── motif-analysis/             # HOMER motif results per tool/mark
 ```
 ## Dependancies
-## Dependencies

-All tools were run on an HPC cluster (IU Quartz) using either module load or conda environments.
+All tools were run on an HPC cluster using either module load or conda environments.

 ### Module-loaded Tools